-Microsoft Office Suite: For any administrative roles you should be a Microsoft Office Suite (MOS) whizz.
-You need to solve any issues that come up for both yourself and other staff, and you should be able to create professional documents, spreadsheets and powerpoints.
-A thorough understanding of Excel becomes increasingly important as you take on more responsibility over a business’s finances.
+For any administrative roles, you should be a Microsoft Office Suite (MOS) whizz.
+You need to solve any issues that come up for both yourself and other staff, and you should be able to create professional documents, spreadsheets, and powerpoints.
+A thorough understanding of Excel becomes increasingly important as you take on more responsibility for a business’s finances.

-Accounting Methods: You need to have a thorough understanding of the various accounting methods that may be used in a workplace.
-You need to understand basic and business accounting, payroll administration and how to read financial documents.
+You need to have a thorough understanding of the various accounting methods that may be used in the workplace.
+You need to understand basic and business accounting, payroll administration, and how to read financial documents.

 What positions are currently available for accounting clerks?